 With today’s technology constantly expanding, it is getting harder to totally unplug while on the water.
 Isn’t that one of the reasons why most of us fish?
 To let our minds wander away from sales, calls, emails, and texts—it often feels therapeutic.
 Now, imagine being unplugged for over four days while experiencing the best scenery Montana has to offer.
 Oh, and the fishing is pretty good, too.
-Myself and Frontiers Marketing Manager, Anthony Conti, joined one of the four-night/five-day floats that Lewis and Clark Outfitters launched in mid-June with five other anglers of various ages from all over the country.
-There is 59 miles of blue-ribbon trout fishing and no cell or Wi-Fi service, just what the doctor ordered.
+The Frontiers Marketing Manager and I, Anthony Conti, joined one of the four-night/five-day floats that Lewis and Clark Outfitters launched in mid-June with five other anglers of various ages from all over the country.
+There are 59 miles of blue-ribbon trout fishing and no cell or Wi-Fi service, just what the doctor ordered.

 This float trip launches at Camp Baker (two hours northeast of Helena, MT) and ends at the bridge in Eden (30 minutes south of Great Falls, MT).
 The Smith River flows south to north and borders Lewis and Clark National Forest.
 The Smith is a regulated river and has a limited number of permits, making this trip highly sought-after by a great number of fishermen and campers.
 The float takes eight anglers, four fishing guides, and three gear boaters.